royg8791/JB_Test/README.md

 command: \<kubectl rollout undo deployments {"deployment name"}
 to verify - command: \<kubectl describe deployments {"deployment name"}\> and verify image category

 10) Update the deployment with the wrong image version 1.100 and verify something is wrong with the deployment
-a) Expect: kubectl get pods (ImagePullErr)
-b) Undo the deployment with the previous version and verify everything is Ok
-c) kubectl rollout history deploy webapp --revision=7
-d) Check the history of the specific revision of that deployment
-e) update the deployment with the image version latest and check the history and verify nothing is going on
+command: \<kubectl set image deployments {"deployment name"} nginx=nginx:1.100 to verify - command: \<kubectl get pods\> you'll see under STATUS "ErrImagePull" and under READY 0/1
+command: \<kubectl rollout undo deployments {"deployment name"}
+to verify - command: \<kubectl get pods {"pods name"}\> you'll see under STATUS "Running" and under READY 1/1 to check specific revision - command: \<kubectl rollout history deployments {"deployment name"} --revision={"revision number"}
+update image to latest - command: \<kubectl set image deployments {"deployment name"} nginx=nginx:latest history check - command: \<kubectl rollout history deployments {"deployment name"}\> you'll see a new revision to verify everything is running ok - command: \<kubectl get pods

 11) Apply the autoscaling to this deployment with minimum 10 and maximum 20 replicas and target CPU of 85% and verify hpa is created and replicas are increased to 10 from 1
+command: \<kubectl autoscale deployments {"deployment name"} --max=20 --min=10 --cpu-percent=85
+to verify hpa is created - command: \<kubectl get horizontalpodautoscalers {"deployment name"}
+to verify replicas are increased - command: \<kubectl get deployments {"deployment name"}

 12.

-13) Clean the cluster by deleting deployment and hpa you just created
+13) Clean the cluster by deleting deployment and hpa you just created deployment - command: \<kubectl delete deployments {"deployment name"}
+hpa - command: \<kubectl delete horizontalpodautoscalers {"deployment name"}

-14) Create a job and make it run 10 times one after one (run > exit > run >exit ..) using the following configuration: kubectl create job hello-job --image=busybox --dry-run -o yaml -- echo "Hello I am from job" > hello-job.yaml”
+14) Create a job and make it run 10 times one after one (run > exit > run >exit ..) using the following configuration: file - 314_hello_job.yml
-a) Add to the above job completions: 10 inside the yaml